Graduate Application Assistance Programs

 - Program Background

-These programs are designed to demystify the application and admissions processes as well as to create a more personal connection with prospective students in order to help "close the gap" in the number and depth of applications Scripps receives from underserved vs. better-served students and communities.
-It is also an effort to increase the visibility and awareness of the variety of research projects available at Scripps.
+These programs are designed to demystify the application and admissions processes as well as to create a more personal connection with prospective students in order to help "close the gap" in the number and depth of applications Scripps receives from underserved historically excluded communities.

 These programs are brought to you as a collaboration between Scripps Office of Equity, Diversity, and Inclusion, and SIO-ASK (SIO Application Skills & Knowledge, a personalized mentorship effort led by current Scripps graduate students).